 The sixth step to optimizing your Knowledge Graph listing is to use structured data markup.

-Structured data markup is code that you can add to your website to give Google more information about your business.
+Structured data markup is code you can add to your website to give Google more information about your business.

 Adding structured data markup is a great way to improve the chances of your listing appearing in the Knowledge Graph.